Yrahcaz7/The-Septenary-Forest/docs/layer-features.md

 - `roundUpCost`: **optional**.
 A boolean, which is true if the resource cost needs to be rounded up.
 (Use if the base resource is a "static" currency.)

 - `gainMult()`, `gainExp()`: **optional**.
 For normal layers, these functions calculate the multiplier and exponent on resource gain from upgrades and boosts and such.
 Plug in most bonuses here.
-    For static layers, they instead multiply and roots the cost of the resource.
+    For static layers, they instead multiply and root the cost of the resource.
 (So to make a boost you want to make gainMult smaller and gainExp larger.)

 - `directMult()`: **optional**.
 Directly multiplies the resource gain, after exponents and softcaps.
 For static layers, actually multiplies resource gain instead of reducing the cost.

 - `softcap`, `softcapPower`: **optional**.
-For normal layers, gain beyond [softcap] points is put to the [softcapPower]th power
+Gain beyond `softcap` points is put to the `softcapPower`th power.
-    Default for softcap is e1e7, and for power is 0.5.
+    For normal layers, the default for `softcap` is `e1e7`, and for other types of layers, the default for `softcap` is `Infinity`.
+    The default for `softcapPower` is always `0.5`.

 ## Other prestige-related features